mwarman/spring-boot-playground/README.md

 ### Docker Compose

 The Docker Compose configuration is defined in the file `docker-compose.yml`.
-The compose file also includes dependencies, such as a PostgreSQL database container.
+The compose file also includes dependencies, such as a MySQL database container.
 Data is persisted on Docker volumes between restarts.

 To start the docker compose application stack, issue the following command:

 ```
-# use the --build option the first time to create the Docker image
+# optionally use the --build option the first time to create the Docker image
 docker compose up --build [--detach]

 # on subsequent starts, omit the --build option